ajmccredie/black-jack/README.md

 ![Screen shot of some of the most relevant code from the video](assets/images/readme/youtube_code_shot.png)

 - Another video (Code Blackjack with JavaScript HTML CSS (Kenny Yip Coding) (https://www.youtube.com/watch?v=bMYCWccL-3U)) was also found.
 I watched about the first 10 minutes of this video, but then stopped because I wanted to explore building the different elements myself and did not want to be too heavily influenced with setting up my gameplay.

-- Obtaining socres and manipulating these elements from lessons and the project walk through in Code Institute's Love Maths.
+- Obtaining scores from the DOM and manipulating these elements from lessons and the project walk through in Code Institute's Love Maths.

 - Creation of the modal "How to Play" adapted from "W3 Schools"

-- Encouragement to break down the larger functions into smaller, reuseable functions from mentor Mitko Bachvarov.
+- Encouragement to break down the larger functions into smaller, reusable functions from mentor Mitko Bachvarov.

 ## Testing
 ### Code validation